Говорят очевидцы

 Investigating:

-Investigative Directorate for the city of Dzhankoy of the Investigative Committee of the Russian Federation for the Republic of Crimea and the city of Sevastopol
+Investigative Department for the City of Dzhankoy of the Investigative Committee of the Russian Federation for the Republic of Crimea and the City of Sevastopol

 Articles of Criminal Code of Russian Federation: